 - Screening and brief interventions are appropriate for risky substance users, whereas medications and therapies are appropriate for those with addiction

 - 7 in 10 people with the chronic diseases of high blood pressure, major depression and diabetes receive treatment, but only about 1 in 10 people who need treatment for addiction, involving alcohol or drugs other than nicotine, receive any form of care.
 Of those who do receive treatment, most do not receive anything that approximates evidence-based care

 - There are no clearly delineated, consistent and regulated national standards that stipulate who may provide addiction treatment in the U.S.; standards vary by state and by payer

-- Most medical professionals who should be providing treatment are not sufficiently trained to diagnose or treat addiction, and most of those providing addiction treatment are not medical professionals and are not equipped with the knowledge, skills or credentials necessary to provide the full range of evidence-based services
+- Most medical professionals who should be providing treatment are not sufficiently trained to diagnose or treat addiction.
+Most of those providing addiction treatment are not medical professionals and are not equipped with the knowledge, skills or credentials necessary to provide the full range of evidence-based services

 - 44% of all referrals to publicly funded addiction treatment come from the justice system while less than 6% come from health care providers